On March 9, 1990, a line of vehicles left the Village of Arborg.

 We were heading to the 1990 Interlake Regional Precision Competition in Stonewall, Manitoba.
 The final competition of the season for our 16-member Arborg Junior team.

 The Stonewall Figure Skating Club hosted the competition that warm, spring-like day.
 It was the finale of a successful season for the Arborg Junior, Juvenile, and CanSkate teams.
-And it’d be the Arborg Junior team’s swan song.
-After searching high and low, merging skaters from three clubs, and pulling skaters out of retirement, our team would dissolve after this competition.
+It also was the Arborg Junior team’s swan song.
+After searching high and low, merging skaters from three clubs, and pulling skaters out of retirement, our Junior team of sixteen would dissolve after this competition.

 We found our assigned room for the Arborg Junior team.
 Just the 16 of us.
 As we were settling inside, most of us missed the cork board outside our dressing room.
 It’s also called the competition board, where categories, teams, order of skate and results are posted.

-Someone said, “Do you see who we’re up against?”
+Someone said, “Did you see who we’re up against?”

 We were one of two teams in the advanced category.
 However, we didn’t celebrate a medal by default.